-As of December 31, 2021, the carrying value of the term loan consists of \$15,000 principal outstanding less the debt discount and issuance costs of approximately \$775.
-The End of Term Charge of \$983 is recognized over the life of the term loan as interest expense using the effective interest method.
-The debt issuance costs have been recorded as a debt discount which are being accreted to interest expense through the maturity date of the term loan.
+As of December 31, 2022, the carrying value of the term loan consists of \$15,000 principal outstanding less the unamortized debt discount and issuance costs of approximately \$127.
+The End of Term Charge of \$983 is recognized over the life of the term loan as an interest expense using the effective interest method.
+The debt issuance costs have been recorded as a debt discount which is being accreted to interest expense through the maturity date of the term loan.

-Interest expense relating to the term loan, which is included in interest expense in the consolidated statements of operations was \$699 for the year ended December 31, 2021.
+Interest expense relating to the term loan, which is included in interest expense in the consolidated statements of operations was \$2,069 and \$699 for the years ended December 31, 2022 and 2021, respectively.